TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - hide settings in web that can crash the app like number of threads

-- update emscripten
-    - wait until they update the emsdk cause building it will be a pain

 - preparing for large traffic from crazygames
     - show full servers in gray